 - Years 3 and 4 are split between clinical general practice (40-50%) and academic training (50 - 60%%).
 The main academic focus is to undertake research projects leading to publications.
 ACFs also prepare a submission for a research training fellowship or, if applicable, post-doctoral research funding.

-ST 2 entry 3 year posts will complete there ST2 hospital training and then follow years 3 and 4 as above.
-ST3 entry, 2 year posts will follow years 3 and 4 as above.
+ST2 entry, 3-year posts will complete their ST2 hospital training and then follow years 3 and 4 as above.
+ST3 entry, 2-year posts will follow years 3 and 4 as above.

 ACF doctors have an academic supervisor who acts as a mentor during the post.
 The academic supervisor also facilitates the development of research projects with senior researchers in the department.

 All ACFs have the opportunity to undertake the Postgraduate Diploma in Health Research.
 It is recommended that at least one of three contributory modules be taken during Years 1 and 2, particularly during the six-month GP attachment (vs. the hospital attachments).
 For 2 and 3 year ACF posts there will be discussion about the best timings on a personal basis.